The story of Hercules starts before the great hero was even born.

 Hera used her power to get inside Hercules’s head.
 He fell into madness and went insane with rage.
 Under Hera’s dark influence, he gruesomely murdered his beloved wife and children.
 It doesn’t get any more real than that.

-Even worse, he had no idea that he had murdered his wife and children because of Hera’s trickery.
+Even worse, Hercules had no idea that he had murdered his wife and children because of Hera’s trickery.
 When he came to, he was totally destroyed by his actions.
 With a broken heart, he set out to seek punishment for the horrifying crimes he had committed.